NAP7: Perioperative Cardiac Arrest

 The Seventh National Audit Project (NAP7) of the Royal College of Anaesthetists examined Perioperative Cardiac Arrest.

 NAP7 collected data on cases of perioperative cardiac arrest between 16th June 2021 and 15th June 2022.
-Analyses are ongoing and the formal report will be launched on 17th November 2023.
+The report launched on 17th November 2023 and can be found below along with accompanying papers.

 NAP7 examined perioperative cardiac arrest.
 The majority of NHS hospitals participated in NAP7, which studied every case of perioperative cardiac arrest in the UK over a year long reporting period.